A Note About the Confidentiality of Your Health Information

 - Services provided in a hospital emergency department or urgent care center for treatment of a sudden, serious or acute medical or mental health injury, illness or condition.
 The student must return to the SHC for necessary follow-up care.

 - When services are rendered by non-SHC providers during Winter Break.
-Although a referral is not required, students are strongly encouraged to delay seeking medical treatment for non-urgent and non-emergency conditions until SHC reopens particularly if the student has not consulted with their SHC primary care provider.
+Although a referral is not required, students are strongly encouraged to follow up with a SHC primary care provider upon their return to campus after the Winter break and when SHC reopens.

 - Pharmacy services